-|A pig and a few ducks living off the land and sea in Vuodomo, Fiji.
+|A pig and a few ducks were living off the land and sea in Vuodomo, Fiji.

 Today’s photos are from the post on this date in 2015 while living in Savusavu, Vanua Levu, Fiji.
 For more from this date, please click here.

 |Handmade ladder outside of a villager’s house.
 We speculated this ladder is shared from house to house as needed.

 On occasion, we’d see a couple or two, often sailors who anchored their sailboats near Nawai Island at the Waitui Marina, a common spot for world-travel sailors to stop to restock supplies.
-Often, they may have been sorely disappointed when there was only one food aisle in the tiny market (of three aisles) with few non-perishable food items.
+Often, they may have been sorely disappointed when there was only one food aisle in the small market (of three aisles) with few non-perishable food items.
 But they, like us, may have shopped at the meat market and the huge farmer’s market, open daily, packed with farmers offering their organic vegetables and fruit.

 Every day during our three months in the village presented new cultural experiences different from any we’d experienced in our prior years of world travel.
-One of our favorite outings was visiting the tiny village of Vuodomo, to see the exquisite waterfalls.
+One of our favorite outings was visiting the tiny village of Vuodomo to see the exquisite waterfalls.

 |Handmade raft for fishing, which Rasnesh explained is safer than a boat when there’s no chance of being stranded or sinking.

-But, the most fascinating aspect to us was when our driver explained we needed to stop at the “kava store” to purchase kava to bring to the chief of Vuodomo, who then, upon receipt of our “gift” would allow us to walk to the falls, down a distant path, assisted by his lovely granddaughter, Tima, to escort us to the falls.
+But, the fascinating aspect to us was when our driver explained we needed to stop at the “kava store” to purchase kava to bring to the chief of Vuodomo, who then, upon receipt of our “gift,” would allow us to walk to the falls, down a distant path, assisted by his lovely granddaughter, Tima, to escort us to the falls.

 Kava is described as follows:

-“Kava, otherwise known as yaqona, or quite simply, grog, is the traditional national drink of Fiji.
+“Kava, otherwise known as yaqona, or simply grog, is the traditional national drink of Fiji.
 It is a mildly narcotic and sedative drink made from the crushed root of the yaqona (pronounced yang-GO-na) strained with water.
 It is served in a large communal bowl as part of the traditional kava ceremony.”

 |Other handmade rafts were ready for fishing along the inlet.

 We supposed kava is considered to be comparable to smoking marijuana or drinking alcohol.
 But in this case, it’s a drink shared in a group out of one bowl, intoxicating everyone in the group.
-At one point, we were offered to participate in drinking kava and more or less, pretended to take a sip, to avoid offending the villagers.
+At one point, we were offered to participate in drinking kava and, more or less, pretended to take a sip to avoid offending the villagers.

 |Clothes dryers are unheard of in many parts of the world, regardless of their modernization.
 A bench is located under this beautiful tree for quiet reflection with ocean views.

 |Tima explained these are crab holes located all over their grassy areas.
-Crab, shrimp, and other fish are a good source of food for the villagers often caught in the nets as shown in the next photo.
+Crab, shrimp, and other fish are good food sources for the villagers, often caught in the nets, as shown in the next photo.

-In the morning, we pulled off the sheet to find the tiny double bed literally infested with thousands of ants on the move.
+In the morning, we pulled off the sheet to find the tiny double bed infested with thousands of ants on the move.
 They were even inside the bed pillows.
 We squealed in horror.
 Thank goodness the owner agreed to replace the mattress (no box springs) and all the bedding.
-The cleaning staff scoured the entire bedroom to ensure no ants remained using non-chemical based products.
+The cleaning staff scoured the entire bedroom to ensure no ants remained using non-chemical-based products.
 That night, we finally got some sleep.

 |A fishing net drying on the grass is regularly used by the villagers.

 But, ants continued to be an issue.
 They’d appear while I was chopping and dicing for dinner, while the food was cooking, and even while we were eating.
 We were constantly washing all surfaces to get rid of them.
 No food products could be left out for even minutes.
 We adapted and stopped complaining within a day.

 |Seeing this starving puppy broke our hearts.
-We must accept that in Fiji and many other parts of the world, dogs are not regarded with the same love and care familiar to many of us.
+We must accept that dogs are not regarded with the same love and care familiar to many in Fiji and many other parts of the world.
 Their function is for protection, not intended as a pet.
-Although, we’ve found exceptions, such as in Badal, our daily visitor, who is well nourished and loved by his Fijian owners and all the neighbors.
+However, we’ve found exceptions, such as in Badal, our daily visitor, who is well nourished and loved by his Fijian owners and all the neighbors.

 Thanks to so many of our readers for the email and comment regarding yesterday’s mention of the Garage Logic podcast from Minnesota, USA, where Joe Soucheray told our story about being in lockdown in Mumbai on his podcast on October 22.
 If you haven’t read that story, please click here.
-Hearing from so many of YOU, was certainly a day-brightener for us!
+Hearing from so many of YOU was certainly a day-brightener for us!
 Thank you!
 Thank you, Joe and his group.

 Have a fantastic day!